Connection gives meaning to our lives.

-People had a connection as a result of authenticity.
-They were willing to let go of who they thought they “should be”to be “who they were.”
+People had a connection because of authenticity.
+They were willing to let go of who they thought they “should be” to be “who they were.”
 (This is interesting as sometimes the advice is to fake it until you make it).

 They believed that what made them vulnerable made the beautiful.
 They fully embraced vulnerability – the willingness to say “I love you” first, the willingness to act without there being guarantees.

 You must let go of who you “should be” to be “who you are.”